tc39/proposal-set-methods/single-vs-multiple.md

 * Multiple iterables
   * Used by Immutable.js
   * Certain algorithms can be ineffective without converting arguments to `Set` instances (`intersection` without at least `log(n)` random access seems to be too slow for real world)

+Currently this proposal takes the "single Set" option.
+See [details.md](./details.md) for details of this and other decisions.